-If you’re travelling near the end or beginning of the calendar year, be aware that you will receive the rate for the PCS travel order effective date.
+If you’re traveling near the end or beginning of the calendar year, be aware that you will receive the rate for the PCS travel order effective date.
 The rates typically change on 1 January of each year.
 You can learn more about this in Appendix A1 of the JTR.

 How Do I Get Dislocation Allowance?

 DLA must be requested, or it will not be paid.
 DLA can be requested in advance, on your pre-PCS paperwork, or in arrears, on your travel claim.
 I have not seen every type of paperwork, but the paper types I have seen have a check-block for DLA.
 Most people are doing their claims electronically and it should be a block to check.

 As the services gradually move to an all-government travel credit card system, the way DLA is being paid is changing.
 Advance DLA may not be available if you have the use of a government travel credit card for your PCS expenses.
 If you’re not sure, you need to ask a lot of questions of your payroll and/or travel folks.

 When Will I Receive The DLA Payment?

 Often, DLA is paid in conjunction with other PCS entitlements such as TLE and/or TLA, or MALT.
 It can be confusing to keep them straight.
 Make a list of the allowances you are expecting, so that you can match them up with the various payments.

 What If I Don’t Move At The Same Time, Or To The Same Place, As My Family?

 When dependents are authorized a move, but do not physically move, the service member is eligible for DLA at the “without-dependents” rate. f the family subsequently moves to join the service member, the service member may be eligible to receive the difference between the “with-dependents” and “without-dependents” rate.